Click an Office, or press the enter key on an Office, to reveal its description.

 - Division of Special Needs Housing administers the Supportive Housing Loan Program and the Senior Housing Loan Program, which are key vehicles for providing permanent affordable housing with on-site services for homeless households with special needs and affordable housing for low-income seniors.

-Deputy Commissioner and General Counsel: Nick Lundgren
+Deputy Commissioner: Nick Lundgren

 The Office of Legal Affairs provides legal support services to the entire agency, and is comprised of the following Divisions: